Novilase® Breast Therapy

 Who May Benefit from Novilase?

-Novilase Breast Therapy is intended for the treatment of fibroadenomas of the breast, for tumors up to 2.0 cm in size.
-Novilase is currently being evaluated in international multi-center clinical trials as a treatment for small breast cancers.
+In the USA, Novilase Breast Therapy is intended for the treatment of fibroadenomas of the breast, for tumors up to 20 mm in size.
+Novilase is currently being evaluated in international multi-center clinical trials for focal destruction of small breast cancers ≤15 mm in size.

-• Enables physicians experienced in image guided biopsies to treat tumors in a minimally invasive manner
+• Physicians experienced in image guided breast biopsies may utilize Novilase as an alternative to surgery to treat tumors in a minimally invasive manner.

 • Physician utilizes image guided probe placement to target the specific treatment zone